Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 to specify which workers should be enabled as iSCSI targets.
 If this group does not exist, then all worker nodes will be enabled as iSCSI targets.
 While it is technically possible to create this group and leave it empty, this will mean that no worker nodes will be enabled as iSCSI targets, which in turn will mean that no managed nodes will be able to boot.
 Therefore CSM generally treats it as an error if the HSM group exists but it contains no worker nodes.

-For more details on creating this group, see [Managing selective node personalization](https://github.com/Cray-HPE/docs-csm/blob/release/1.7/operations/iscsi_sbps/Managing_selective_node_personalization.md) and this has to be done in certain stages in below scenarios to avail this feature:
+For details on creating this group, see [Managing selective node personalization](../iscsi_sbps/Managing_selective_node_personalization.md) and this has to be done in certain stages in below scenarios to avail this feature:

 1) Fresh Install: